eMapR/LTOP_FTV/documentation/LTOP_in_GEE.md

 1. We suggest that you create a dedicated directory on a local drive to hold scripts and intermediate outputs of the LTOP workflow.
 This can be created by [cloning](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) our [GitHub repo](https://github.com/eMapR/LTOP_FTV/tree/master/scripts).

 2. You can then create basic container directories for intermediate outputs (e.g., rasters, vectors, csvs).
 In the docs below, we refer to /path/to/directory when specifying outputs.
 It is up to the user to specify where those things are going based on the file/directory structures set up on your instance.
+More information is available on the associated [Google Slides](https://docs.google.com/presentation/d/1TYReEOlm0Z5AfGKvb_bZfoM9b_GDNSzE6R8qQJE63WU/edit?usp=sharing)

 3. We would suggest that you create a dedicated folder in your GEE home directory to hold associated scripts and a dedicated folder in your assets to hold intermediate assets during this process.
 You can specify where you want this to be in the scripts by changing asset root and child arguments.